Johnson County prosecutor sentenced, resigns following domestic abuse plea

-Cooper will serve 540 days probation and pay a $50 domestic violence fee.
+As part of a plea deal, Cooper will serve 540 days probation and pay a $50 domestic violence fee.
+He will not serve any jail time.

-He will also resign from his position.“I’d like to apologize to all the people I’ve let down,” he said in court.
+“I’d like to apologize to all the people I’ve let down,” Cooper said in Hancock Superior Court in Greenfield with special prosecutor Douglas Brown of Decatur County.

 Cooper pleaded guilty in April to charges in connection to accusations that he beat his former fiancée and held her against her will inside his Trafalgar home March 4 and 5.